The Business Of Being Cardi B

 "People say, 'Why do you always got to say that you used to be a stripper?
 We get it.'
 Because y'all don't respect me because of it, and y'all going to respect these strippers from now on.
 Just because somebody was a stripper don't mean they don't have no brain," the rapper explained in Cosmopolitan.

-"It's part of her story and how she got to where she is, and it's a female empowerment story," says Kalmonowitz.
+"It's part of her story and how she got to where she is, and it's a female empowerment story," says Kalmanowitz.

 "I think that's gonna be what gives her more staying power than an Iggy Azalea or an Ashanti, is that yes, people are loving her music right now — but I think like she definitely is a TV personality.
 I would watch if she hosted a talk show.
 I would watch the s*** out of it," Hampp laughs.
 It turns out that was a prescient statement: Cardi is set to co-host The Tonight Show with Jimmy Fallon on next Monday, April 9 — a first for the late night program in Fallon's time as host — on the heels of her debut album's release, after an appearance on Saturday Night Live two nights before.